 What Are Wood Ear Mushrooms

 Wood ear mushrooms are a dark-to-light brown fungi that looks like a small crinkled ear.
 This mushroom can be found on deciduous trees and shrubs, mainly the elder tree.
-Mushroom forgers often source this gelatinous-looking mushroom off fallen and rotting trees where they grow solo or in large colonies.
+Mushroom foragers often source this gelatinous-looking mushroom off fallen and rotting trees where they grow solo or in large colonies.
 Autumn is the main season to find wood ear mushrooms, and this fungi prefers temperate and sub-tropical forest environments.
 The wood ear grows in Australia, Asia, Europe and Africa, and is a popular ingredient in Chinese cooking.
 While wild wood ears are coveted, the mushroom can also be farm-raised on sawdust logs.

 The wood ear mushroom gets its name because it looks a lot like a small brown ear when fresh.
 This mushroom also goes by jelly ear, kikurage in Japan and hei mu-er in China.